UMP 65x45 [M8]x2 GW / N38 - search holder

 List recommended items

-- Significant importance in advanced technologically fields – find application in computer drives, electric motors, medical devices or other modern machines.
+- Significant importance in modern technologies – find application in hard drives, electric motors, medical apparatus and very advanced devices.

 Disadvantages of neodymium magnets: